Poudingue/Fbx2Mitsuba/README.md

 ## Copyright and stuff

-Please understand that this is an experimental ongoing project, so the code might be ugly, and some unexpected problems might occur.
+The source code is intended to be viewed with a 4 space indentation Please understand that this is an experimental ongoing project, some unexpected problems might occur.

 Right now, you can use my (unfinished) work, but i'm not responsible if anything goes wrong.
+However, right now it's under WTFPL license.
 So, use at your own risks, be responsible, fasten your seatbelts, and drive safely.